 Since it is a Jesuit and Catholic university, Fordham seeks to educate the whole person.
 Therefore, it provides its students with a value-laden curriculum that challenges them both to stretch themselves intellectually and to develop the capacity for mature moral judgment.
 We are not content, however, merely to challenge our students in the classroom.
 Far from it.
 Realizing that much of their education (perhaps even the majority of it) takes place outside of the classroom, we seek to provide them with a supportive campus environment that will enable them to grow into the full possession of the many talents that they have been given.
 Since we understand the role that out-of-class activities play in the spiritual, intellectual, moral and social development of our students, the Fordham community has for years been concerned with the adverse effects that alcohol has on the lives—and on the academic performance— of our students.
 In order to confront the challenges that substance abuse poses to the University’s educational mission, Fordham will continue to offer counseling services and medical referrals to students who present themselves for help.
-At the same time, the University will continue to challenge its students to lead healthy lives and to develop those mature patterns of behavior that will enable them to become men and women of conscience, competence, compassion and commitment to the cause of the human family.
+At the same time, the University will continue to challenge its students to lead healthy lives and to develop those mature patterns of behavior that will enable them to become men and women of conscience, competence, compassion, and commitment to the cause of the human family.

--Joseph M. McShane, SJ President, Fordham University/p>
+-Joseph M. McShane, SJ President, Fordham University

 The purpose of this policy is to establish an environment in which the legal and responsible use of alcohol is the norm, and in which its illegal use and abuse are not tolerated.
 This occurs through comprehensive alcohol prevention initiatives, which include education, early intervention, environmental management, harm reduction, and assessment strategies.

 Fordham University offers comprehensive substance abuse prevention that begins at New Student Orientation and continues throughout the year.
-Prevention initiatives include Residential Life floor meetings and Substance Abuse and Prevention Program and Other Drug Education Core Programming for all first year students, which offer information on the use and abuse of alcohol, and on the law and University policies.
+Prevention initiatives include Residential Life floor meetings and Substance Abuse and Prevention Program and Alcohol and Other Drug Education Core Programming for all first-year students, which offer information on the use and abuse of alcohol, and on the law and University policies.
 New York State Laws on alcohol are published in this handbook.
 Examples of educational strategies include intensive student leader trainings regarding the applicable laws and University policies, awareness campaigns such as National Collegiate Alcohol Awareness Week and Alcohol Screening Day.
 The University’s early intervention programs for students identified as at risk of developing an alcohol or addiction disorder are offered through Substance Abuse Prevention, Alcohol and other Drug Education, University Health Services, and Counseling and Psychological Services.

 Students who demonstrate a need for more individualized care, or who repeatedly violate the alcohol policy, may be required to participate in an educational screening and brief intervention provided by the Prevention and Support Program at Rose Hill or the Office of Alcohol and Other Drug Education at Lincoln Center.
 Members of the University community who wish to discuss in confidence matters related to substance abuse are encouraged to contact University Counseling and Psychological Services (CPS).
 CPS staff members are available as psychologists, consultants, and resource persons.
-For more information on resources and referral information, please refer to the Drug Free Campus Guidelines.
+For more information on resources and referral information, please refer to the Drug-Free Campus Guidelines.

 Although the University’s primary emphasis in this area is prevention, it also recognizes its responsibility to implement and enforce alcohol regulations that are consistent with New York State laws and address the issues of personal health and safety for the community.